 The rest of the paper is organized as follows.
-Section 2 presents our proposed model, the model-based conditional quantile estimation, and its asymptotic properties.
-The model-based inference tool for the quantile treatment effects and model-based predictions are discussed in Section 2.3.
-We compare the finite-sample performance of the proposed method with that of the uncorrected direct quantile regression and parametric approaches for zero-inflated outcomes using simulation studies in Section 3.
-Section 4 presents a real application of the proposed method, studying the effect of risk factors for carotid atherosclerosis, measured by the ultrasound carotid plaque burden, comparing the results with those competing methods.
-Section 5 concludes the paper.
+Section 2 provides the details of our proposed model, the model-based conditional quantile estimation, and its asymptotic properties.
+The model-based inference tool for quantile treatment effects and the model-based prediction are discussed in Section 2.3.
+We compare the finite sample performance of the proposed method with uncorrected direct quantile regression and parametric approaches for zero-inflated outcomes through simulation studies in Section 3.

+Section 4 presents a real application of the proposed method, studying the effect of risk factors for carotid atherosclerosis measured by ultrasound carotid plaque burden, compared with the same set of competing methods.
+We close the paper with some concluding remarks in Section 5.

-2. Proposed Methods
+2. Proposed methods

-2.1.
-Model
+2.1 Model

-Suppose Y is a nonnegative, zero-inflated outcome, and X is a vector of covariates that may be associated with the quantiles of Y. Throughout the paper, we denote $Q_Y(\tau|\mathbf{X})$ as the τ th conditional quantile of Y given \mathbf{X} .
+Suppose Y is a non-negative, zero-inflated outcome, and X is a vector of covariates that may be associated with the quantiles of Y. Throughout the paper, we denote $Q_Y(\tau | \mathbf{X})$ as the τ th conditional quantile of Y given \mathbf{X} .